paayaw0/twitter_clone_api/tutorial.md

 ![Alt text](image-1.png)

 Our tests are failing because as it is now we have no validation for creating a tweet.
-Currently an empty tweet-a tweet with no value for neither attributes is permitted.
-Even though one of our test cases passes, it is a false positive.
-Why?
-Because the definition of a valid tweet hasn’t been defined.
+Currently an empty tweet, which is a tweet with no value for neither attributes is permitted.
+Even though one of our test cases passes, it is a false positive because the definition of a valid tweet hasn’t been defined.
 As far as our tweet goes, any tweet object can be created in our system and it will be valid.

 Let’s fix this with a custom validation.
 Create a file under the models directory called tweet_validator.rb and insert the following code.